-Medicare offers help to quit using tobacco, called tobacco-use cessation counseling.
+Medicare offers help for quitting tobacco, called tobacco-use cessation counseling.

-If you have a condition that’s worsened by smoking or tobacco use, or you take a medicine that’s affected by tobacco, Medicare will help pay for up to 8 face-to-face visits with an approved health provider in a 12-month period.
+If you have a condition that has been caused or made worse by smoking or tobacco use, or if you take a medicine that’s affected by tobacco, Medicare will help pay for up to 8 face-to-face visits with an approved health provider in a 12-month period.
 But you have to pay 20% of the Medicare-approved amount and any deductible that applies.
-If you get counseling in a hospital outpatient setting, you’ll also have to pay the hospital co-pay.
+If you are counseled in a hospital outpatient setting, you’ll also have to pay the hospital co-pay.

-Examples of when this would apply are heart disease, cancer, stroke, lung disease, osteoporosis (weak bones), hypertension (high blood pressure), diabetes, cataracts, or macular degeneration (vision loss).
+Examples of conditions affected by tobacco use are heart disease, cancer, stroke, lung disease, osteoporosis (weak bones), hypertension (high blood pressure), diabetes, cataracts, or macular degeneration (vision loss).

 Drugs affected by tobacco include insulin and certain drugs used to treat high blood pressure, blood clots, and depression.

-If you do not have an illness that’s caused or worsened by tobacco use, Medicare covers tobacco-use cessation counseling as a preventive service.
+If you do not have a condition that’s caused or worsened by tobacco use, Medicare covers tobacco-use cessation counseling as a preventive service.
 Medicare will pay for up to 8 face-to-face visits with an approved health provider in a 12-month period.
 You pay nothing as long as the doctor or other qualified health care provider accepts assignment.

 Medicare Part D may also cover some prescription drugs used to help you stop smoking.
 Certain drugs may need to be pre-approved, and you might have a limited number of refills.
 You’ll need to check with your Part D provider for details of coverage for each drug.
 Over-the-counter treatments, such as nicotine patches or gum, are not covered.